aristath/maera-docs/source/index.md

 >
 > [WooCommerce Integration - Coming Soon](https://press.codes/downloads/maera-woocommerce/)

-**Maera** is a developer-friendly WordPress theme that allows you to quickly prototype sites and extend it with your own custom plugins.
+**Maera** is a developer-friendly WordPress plugin that allows you to quickly prototype sites and extend it with your own custom plugins.

 **It's a kick-ass open-minded theming framework.**